Dual-Iron/fisob-api/README.md

 First, reference EnumExtender in your project.

 Then, add the source to your project.
 There are a few ways.
-- Manual: Drop the [source code](https://github.com/Dual-Iron/fisob-api/archive/refs/heads/master.zip) into a new folder in your project.
+- [Recommended] Clone [the repository](https://github.com/Dual-Iron/RwModLoader.git) into a new folder in your project.
-- Git clone: Clone or fork this repository into a new folder in your project.
+- Drop [the source code](https://github.com/Dual-Iron/fisob-api/archive/refs/heads/master.zip) into a new folder in your project.

 Remember to rename the Fisobs namespace.
 You're good to go!